noahkawaguchi/odin-recipes/README.md

-This is a project learning HTML using The Odin Project.
+This is a project in which I learn about HTML using The Odin Project.